 Do you ever think about how you garden your business?
 Gardening or growing your business should be both proactive and reflective.

-Recently I attended a whole day on Mindful Gardening.
-Organised by the presenter, a good friend, I was very inspired throughout by the content.
-I could relate everything to running my freelance proofreading business and the effects on my mental health.
+This blog post was inspired by a whole day I spent on Mindful Gardening.
+Organised by a good friend, she inspired me with her content.
+I could relate everything she said to running my freelance proofreading business, change, and the effects on my mental health.

 The participants had access to a large garden with room for 10 participants to sit with space, to be still, and to be silent.

-It was a luxury to stop work for the day.
+It was a luxury to close my laptop for the day and just stop.
 Just.
-To.
 Be.

 We were guided by her short reflections on the theme of gardening: